Interested in being a PAL Leader for 23-24?

 It is considered an employment breach if you undertake any type of work (including paid training) before you are made compliant.

-Onboarding will involve providing your Right to Work documents and completing the employment documents that the Part Time Hourly Paid (PTHP) Team will send you via your student email address.
+Onboarding will involve providing your Right to Work documents and completing the employment documents that you will be emailed.

 Your Right to Work must be one of the following documents: